Superjulien/Ollama_control/README.md

 ## Description

 These scripts are designed to provide a user-friendly command-line interface for controlling Ollama servers.
-This repository contains two scripts for controlling Ollama servers: one written in Bash (`control_ollama_forbash`) and the other written in sh (`control_ollama_forsh`).
+This repository contains two scripts for controlling Ollama servers: one written in Bash (`ollama_control_forbash`) and the other written in sh (`ollama_control_forsh`).
 These scripts provide common tasks such as starting, stopping, updating, and launching specific models with Ollama servers, thus simplifying system management.

 ## Features